Consensys/doc.goquorum/docs/HowTo/Configure/Consensus/Configuring-Raft.md

 ## Minting frequency

 By default, blocks are minted no more frequently than every 50ms.
 When transactions arrive:

 * If it has been at least 50ms since the last block, a new block is minted immediately.
 * If it has been less that 50ms, a new block is minted 50ms after the previous block was minted.
-Waiting prevents Raft being flooeded with block.
+Waiting prevents Raft being flooded with blocks.

 The rate limiting achieves a balance between transaction throughput and latency.